Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Possible experimental platforms

 \nin We propose an experimental realization of the above ideas in superconducting qubit arrays, by considering a multi-layer version of topological phases \cite{Roushan:2016iu, Kapit:2014vba, Kapit:2015cy, Ma:2016hh,barkeshli2015} and error-correcting codes \cite{fowler2012, Magesan:2015bg, Barends:2014fub, egrave:2015dx, Gambetta:2017iu, Bonesteel:2012fl, Wosnitzka:2016jt, Lekitsch:2015ua}.
 Multiple layers are embedded in a single-layer chip with a super-lattice structure, where each unit cell contains multiple sites, shown in different colors in Fig.~\ref{fig:qubit_realization}.
 In the topological phase implementation, one can implement the nearest-neighbor interaction with capacitive or inductive coupling between qubits, in the same sublattice, as shown in Fig.~\ref{fig:qubit_realization}(a).
 Importantly, the crossover bridge architecture ensures that sub-lattices are not coupled to each other \cite{Chen:2014he, Foxen:2017te}.
 Different sublattices are only connected when a twist defect, shown as a purple line, is crossed.

 The active error-correction implementation is less demanding, since not all links are simultaneously connected \cite{fowler2012, Magesan:2015bg, Barends:2014fub, egrave:2015dx, Gambetta:2017iu, Bonesteel:2012fl, Wosnitzka:2016jt, Lekitsch:2015ua}, and therefore, crossover bridges are not required.
 Focusing on the toric code as the simplest example, shown in Fig.~\ref{fig:qubit_realization}(b), we start with a bilayer code embedded in a single-layer chip, highlighted by green and orange.
+A similar folded surface code architecture without twist defects has also been considered in Ref.~\cite{Moussa2016} in order to achieve the same set of transversal Clifford gates of a triangular color code Ref.~\cite{Bombin:2006hw, Kubica:2015br}.
+There are also some previous studies on adiabatic braiding twist defects in the context of surface code quantum computation \cite{Brown2017}.

 Regardless of the layer, there are two types of stabilizer measurement gadgets, the ``plaquette'' ($Z^{\otimes 4}$) and ``star'' stabilizers ($X^{\otimes 4}$) \cite{fowler2012}, which can be implemented by dispersive coupling to the central ancilla resonator \cite{Nigg:2012wd}, shown as a white diamond.
-Each ancilla applies one of the stabilizers, and is connected to 8 neighboring qubits, with no crossing.
+Each ancilla applies one of the stabilizers, and is connected to 8 neighboring qubits, with no crossing and requiring only two-qubit gates (CNOT) in between.
 To simultaneously implement the measurements on both layers, one can use an ancilla resonator with two modes, to independently couple to qubits of each layer.
 Alternatively we can use a single ancilla in two separate steps for each layer.
 The stabilizers at the branch cuts connect qubits in two different layers, as illustrated in Fig.~\ref{fig:qubit_realization}(b).
 The measurement circuit for the non-abelian Fibonacci code can be found in Ref.~\cite{Bonesteel:2012fl}.

 For both topological phases and codes, the four-layer system can be obtained by ``code folding'' \cite{Nigg:2017}, which doubles the size of the unit cell.
 In this case, the transversal SWAPs, introduced above, become local nearest-neighbor SWAPs between qubits in the same cell.